MarcusBarnes/MIK_workshop_Islandoracon_2017/README.md

 ## MIK in a nutshell

 MIK is an example of and "Extract, Transform, Load" application.
 However, it only extracts and transforms.
 It delegates the loading of content into Islandora to the existing batch modules.
-In other words, MIK prepares transforms your content into ingest packages ready to hand off to the batch modules for loading into Islandora:
+In other words, MIK prepares and transforms your content into ingest packages ready to hand off to the batch modules for loading into Islandora:

 ![MIK overview](https://www.dropbox.com/s/hvoi7vy67oq4mv2/MIK_overview_with_callout.png?dl=1)